muratkeremozcan/books/aws/Lambda-best-practices/Lambda best practices.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/2kym4dcu40nbmjqi2kw3.png)

-We do not want to do manual tuning, but take advantage of the below utils.
+We do not want to do manual tuning, but take advantage of the below utilities.
 Identify the sweet spot for you needs.
 It's a cost vs execution time decision.

 1. [aws-lambda-power-tuning project](https://github.com/alexcasalboni/aws-lambda-power-tuning) - **KEY**